AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 # macOS

-macOS: Big Sur ~ Ventura (Tested to work but older macOS like Sierra should also be possible)
+macOS: Big Sur ~ Ventura (Tested to work but older macOS like Sierra should also be possible with some spoofing)

   - macOS High Sierra - Catalina